ktoso/rx-wiki/Connectable-Observable-Operators.md

 ## ConnectableObservable.connect( )
 #### instructs a Connectable Observable to begin emitting items
-Call a Connectable Observable's `connect( )` method to instruct it to begin emitting the items from its underlying Observable to its Observers.
+Call a Connectable Observable's `connect( )` method to instruct it to begin emitting the items from its underlying Observable to its Subscribers.

 The `connect( )` method returns a `Subscription`.
-You can call that object's `unsubscribe( )` method to instruct the Observable to stop emitting items to its Observers.
+You can call that object's `unsubscribe( )` method to instruct the Observable to stop emitting items to its Subscribers.

-You can also use the `connect( )` method to instruct an Observable to begin emitting items (or, to begin generating items that would be emitted) even before any Observer has subscribed to it.
+You can also use the `connect( )` method to instruct an Observable to begin emitting items (or, to begin generating items that would be emitted) even before any Subscriber has subscribed to it.

 #### see also
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/observables/ConnectableObservable.html#connect()">`connect()`</a>